 What is Amitriptyline?

 Amitriptyline is a tricyclic antidepressant.
-It's used to treat certain behavioral problems, such as separation anxiety, fear of noises, and anxiety in dogs, and urinating out of the litter box, spraying, and anxiety in cats.
+It's used to treat certain behavioral problems, such as separation anxiety, fear of noises, and anxiety in dogs.
+For cats it is used to treat urinating out of the litter box, spraying, and anxiety.
 Amitriptyline requires a prescription from your veterinarian.

 Cats and Dogs